jamesrswift/chemicoms-paper/template/main.typ

 #set page(paper: "us-letter", margin: (left: 10mm, right: 10mm, top: 12mm, bottom: 15mm))

 #show: template.with(
   title: [A typesetting system to untangle the scientific writing process],
+  abstract: (
-  abstract: [The process of scientific writing is often tangled up with the intricacies of typesetting, leading to frustration and wasted time for researchers.
+    [The process of scientific writing is often tangled up with the intricacies of typesetting, leading to frustration and wasted time for researchers.
 In this paper, we introduce Typst, a new typesetting system designed specifically for scientific writing.
 Typst untangles the typesetting process, allowing researchers to compose papers faster.
-In a series of experiments we demonstrate that Typst offers several advantages, including faster document creation, simplified syntax, and increased ease-of-use.],
+In a series of experiments we demonstrate that Typst offers several advantages, including faster document creation, simplified syntax, and increased ease-of-use.], (
+      title: "Plain Language Abstract",
+      content: lorem(50)
+    )
+  ),
+  venue: [_Ars Bibliologia_],
   header: (
-    article-color: rgb(86,111,127),
+    article-color: rgb("#657a86"),
     article-type: "Preprint",
     article-meta: [Not Peer-Reviewed],
-    journal: [_Ars Bibliologia_]
   ),
   authors: (
     (